scylladb/scylla-manager/docs/source/scylla-monitoring.rst

 Scylla Manager Dashboard
 ========================

-Scylla Manager has it's own dashboard in Scylla Monitoring.
+Scylla Manager has its own dashboard in Scylla Monitoring.
 It can be used to track progress of Scylla Manager tasks.

 ..